Baseflow/full-stack-on-rust/04-json-serialization/README.md

   }
 }
 ```
 Nice!
 We can now read and write json over the wire.
+Up next is actually persisting our data